whary318/Flash-Card-Game/README.md

 ## Releases

 ### Version 1 (JS Version)
+Base version of the game.
+Done in HTML and JavaScript.
+All of the page is run on the client side.

 #### How to use
 * Go to Releases, select "JS version" and download the "Source code (zip)".
 * Open the index file using your browser of choice.

 #### Technologies
 * HTML
 * Javascript.